CH LAB-Order (R4)

 Laboratory Order with Service Request

 This is the HL7 Swiss FHIR Implementation Guide for Laboratory Orders.
 Electronic Medical Records (EMR) systems can send an electronic laboratory order to a Laboratory Information System (the order filler of a LIS).
-The analyses that are requested are available as code and as text in the ServiceRequest resource.
-This resource contains further important information about the requester and performer, the reason for the order, the medication, the conditions (the clinical context), the insurance and the material sample.
-This specimen ressource, in turn, contains information about the collection, the processing details, any required additives, and the container type to be used, among other things.
+This laboratory order consists of a FHIR bundle resource of type 'document' with the necessary information about the patient, his medication and his conditions (the clinical context), the ordering practitioner, the organization, the laboratory, etc. The analyses that are requested are available as code and as text in the ServiceRequest resource.
+This resource contains further important information about the reason for the order, the payer, and the material sample.
+This specimen resource, in turn, contains information about the collection, the processing details, any required additives, and the container type to be used, among other things.
 So all the necessary information for executing the laboratory order is available for the receiving laboratory, and there is no necessity for a Questionnaire and QuestionnaireResponse resource.
 This quite common use case primarily occurs in hospitals that operate their own medical laboratory.

 CH Core (R4) profiles and CH EPR Term are used to take account of national requirements.